Skip to Main Content

 • Interest rates and fees: The lowest advertised rate is never guaranteed, so compare your actual quotes.
 When comparing interest rates, make sure to factor in fees or penalties.
 Origination fees or application fees can significantly add to the overall cost of your loan.

-• Co-signers: Adding a co-signer may boost your odds of approval or getting low rates if you have fair or poor credit.
+• Co-signers: Adding a co-signer may boost your approval odds or getting low rates if you have fair or poor credit.
 But not all lenders offer this option.

-• Loan amounts: Your home project or repair’s scope sets how much you need to borrow.
+• Loan amounts: The scope of your home project or repair sets how much you need to borrow.
 If you are remodeling your kitchen, you will likely need a larger loan than just replacing an appliance.
 Ensure the lender offers loan amounts as high or low as you need.

 • Repayment options: A good home improvement loan lender usually offers repayment terms ranging from 12 to 84 months.
-The longer the term, the lower the payment.
+The longer the term, the lower the monthly payment — but the more interest you pay over the life of the loan.

 How to get a home improvement loan